 Publications

 • TIAGE: A Benchmark for Topic-Shift Aware Dialog Modeling.
 Huiyuan Xie, Zhenghao Liu, Chenyan Xiong, Zhiyuan Liu, and Ann Copestake.
-In Findings of Conference on Empirical Methods in Natural Language Processing (Findings of EMNLP 2021).
-[PDF]
+In Findings of EMNLP 2021.
+[PDF] [GITHUB]

 • Going Beneath the Surface: Evaluating Image Captioning for Grammaticality, Truthfulness and Diversity.
 Huiyuan Xie, Tom Sherborne, Alexander Kuhnle, Ann Copestake.
 In Workshop on Evaluating Evaluation of AI Systems (AAAI 2020).
 [PDF]